Employee of the Month (The Sopranos): Synopsis

 Johnny Sack and his wife Ginny have moved to a large house in New Jersey.
 Tony goes there and asks Johnny insistently why he didn't tell him about it.
 Johnny says they moved there for family reasons and that he is not going to interfere in Tony's business.

 Two Russian thugs break into Janice's home and demand the return of Svetlana's prosthetic leg.
 When Janice refuses, one of them hits her hard.
 The leg is in a bowling alley locker; Janice takes them there and gives it to them.
 Tony visits her in the hospital, exasperated with her again; he will have to retaliate against the men who assaulted his sister.
-Janice says she has hit bottom but feels born again in the Lord: "I give myself up utterly and totally to God."
+Janice is unperturbed, instead saying she has hit bottom but feels born again in the Lord: "I give myself up utterly and totally to God."

 Ralphie is now dating Rosalie, and takes Jackie, Jr. with him to collect extortion money.
 Ralphie has no dispute with the man there but provokes a fight.
 The man takes out a baseball bat, but Ralphie and Jackie take it from him.
 Ralphie holds the man and urges Jackie to hit him.
 Jackie eagerly beats and kicks him.
 Ralphie empties the man's wallet and gives some of the money to Jackie, who is gloating.
 Partly because of this incident, Tony makes Gigi a captain instead of Ralphie, to his deep disappointment.

-Dr. Melfi and her ex-husband Richard are now reconciled.
-Both he and Dr. Elliot Kupferberg are urging her to cease treating her gangster patient, whose name she inadvertently reveals to Kupferberg.
-She has her own doubts: "I've been charmed by a sociopath," she says.
-She believes it is now time for him to be treated by a behavior modification therapist, but Tony is reluctant to talk to anyone else.
+Dr. Melfi suggests that perhaps Tony plan a visit along with Carmela.
+She and her ex-husband Richard are now reconciled.
+She inadvertently reveals her patient's name to Dr. Elliot Kupferberg and admits that Richard may have learned his name through her appointment book.
+Both Richard and Kupferberg are urging her to cease treating her gangster patient.
+She, too, begins to have doubts: "I've been charmed by a sociopath," she says.
+In a subsequent session, she tells Tony he should be treated by a behavior modification therapist, but he is reluctant to talk to anyone else.